TIL: `steampipe`

 Isn't open source just the best thing ever!?

-The first thought I had was can we use `postgres` instead of `sqlite` for the
+The first thought I had was can we use postgres

 built in stuff?
-Maybe not, what would be the use? `SQLite` is good enough,
+Maybe not, what would be the use?
+SQLite

-`postgres` is slightly better overall, but for this use case `sqlite` quite
+is slightly better overall, but for this use case sqlite

 clearly wins.